CryptechTest/naturalslopeslib/README.txt

              for the new nodes.
   update_chance: inverted chance to the node to update it's shape when an update event
                  occurs on it.

+node_desc can accept a dedicated tiles definition which holds top, bottom, front, back and side instead of the default list.

+Top refers to the top faces, where the player walks.
+Bottom to the opposite faces.
+When not set it is the same as top.
+Front refers to the vertical faces between the horizontal ones.
+When not set it is the same as top.
+Those are always visible except the lower ones.
+Side refers to the vertical faces at the boundaries on the sides of the node.
+When not set it is the same as front.
+Those are often hidden by neighbor blocks Back refers to the vertical face at the back of the node.
+When not set is it the same as side.
+Those are hidden most of the time.